-Facebook helping Germany to stop Russia election meddling
+Facebook helping Germany to stop Russian meddling

 Her centre-right CDU/CSU party leads in polls, with up to 36-37 percent support, against the centre-left SPD party on 20-21 percent.

-An EU source told EUobserver that German activists, such as the Correctiv group or the Artikel 38 Dashboard project, had helped to debunk Russian fake news.
+An EU source told EUobserver that German activists, such as the Correctiv group and the Artikel 38 Dashboard project, had helped to debunk Russian fake news.

-The source said German media and German society were also more wary of outside interference after what happened in the US and France.
+The source also said German media and the German public were more wary of outside interference after what happened in the US and in France.

-But German observers credit Russian propaganda with helping the far-right AfD party to gain popularity.
+German observers credit Russian propaganda with helping the far-right AfD party to gain popularity, however.

-The AfD is poised to enter parliament for the first time with up to 12 percent, in what would give an anti-EU and pro-Russia platform to 85 of its MPs in Germany's national assembly.
+The AfD is poised to enter parliament with up to 12 percent of votes, in what would give an anti-EU and pro-Russia platform to 85 of its MPs in Germany's national assembly.

 The SPD is traditionally more Russia-friendly and recently advocated a review of EU sanctions.

-The far-left Die Linke party, which is also poised to get Bundestag seats, is even more pro-Russian.
+The far-left Die Linke party, which is also poised to win Bundestag seats, is even more pro-Russian.

 Tactics

-Germany's intelligence chief warned in July that Russia might do what it did in France before the German vote on Sunday after Russian hackers stole 16 gigabytes of data from the Bundestag.
+Germany warned in July that Russia might do what it did in France before the German vote on Sunday after Russian hackers stole 16 gigabytes of data from the Bundestag.

 This did not happen, with just three days to go.